 The New Wave

 I think every Asian American could agree to this, but growing up in a predominantly white country calls for a very unique yet mutual upbringing.
 We start off feeling like we don’t fit in.
 That we’re different from our peers.
 That our food smells and looks weird and that we’ll never be the main lead in any story we read or movie we watch.
-From what I’d gathered since a young age was that Asians aren’t cool nor are people interested in understanding us or our culture.
-We were just known for orange chicken and MSG.
+From what we've gathered since a young age was that Asians aren’t cool nor are people interested in understanding us or our culture.

 Fortunately, a lot has changed since then.
-We got our first all Asian cast in a Hollywood movie, an Asian female lead in one of the most popular Netflix teenage romcoms, the first Korean boy band to perform on the Grammy’s, the first Asian film to win multiple Oscar’s (Parasite was mindblowing btw), yeah the list can go on.
-It's heartwarming to see the Asian American community proud of these major achievements because they’re milestones of a movement that definitely need to be celebrated.
+We got our first all Asian cast in a Hollywood movie, an Asian female lead in one of the most popular Netflix teenage romcoms, the first Korean boy band to perform on the Grammy’s, the first Asian film to win multiple Oscar’s, etc. It's heartwarming to see the Asian American community proud of these major achievements because they’re milestones of a movement that definitely need to be celebrated.
 It's a movement that we've all been hoping to progress for a long time.

 But while the AA community is drunk in celebration, I’d just like to point out some minor but no less significant reasons to feel proud about our heritage.
 Just as a reminder :)